windmill-labs/windmilldocs/docs/reference.md

   script editors.
 Even when code is executed as a preview, you keep a trace of its execution.

-- **Dependencies Jobs**: Scripts written python generate a lock file when they are saved/created.
+- **Dependencies Jobs**: Scripts written in python generate a lock file when they are saved/created.
 This lockfile ensures that an execution of the same hash will always use the same versions.
 The process of generating this lockfile is also a job in itself so you can easily inspect the issues generating the lockfile if any.
-See [Dependency Management](#dependency-management).
+See [Dependency Management](#dependency-management) for more information.

-- **Flow Jobs**: A flow job is the "meta" job that orchestrates the execution of every steps of its.
+- **Flow Jobs**: A flow job is the "meta" job that orchestrates the execution of every step.
 The execution of the steps are in-themselves jobs.
 It is defined similarly to a script job but instead of being defined by a path to a script, it is defined by a path to the flow.